SeisSol/SeisSol/Documentation/build-problems.rst

 Running SeisSol gives ``SIGILL`` (reason 2)
 -------------------------------------------

-This problem also occurs, if you use the ImpalaJIT backend for easi on ARM-based CPUs, like e.g. in the latest Apple computers or the Nvidia Grace Hopper Superchip.
+This problem also occurs, if you use the ImpalaJIT backend for easi on AARCH64-based CPUs (64-bit ARM), like e.g. in the latest Apple computers or the Nvidia Grace Hopper Superchip.
 The crash usually happens then when reading material parameters, i.e. around the log messages of ``Computing LTS weights.``, or after ``Begin init model.``.

-In this case, it is best to use the Lua backend for easi instead.
+In this case (and also all other cases by now), it is best to use the Lua backend for easi instead.
 The ImpalaJIT backend is used for ``!Function`` constructs while the Lua backend uses ``!Lua`` constructs.
 Since easi v1.5.0, a transpiler for ``!Function`` to ``!Lua`` constructs is included.
-Recently the SeisSol Examples repository has been converted to using Lua instead of ImpalaJIT.